 Sadly many husbands stop dating their wives after they marry them.
 “What happened to the man I married?”, many wives wonder.
 Why was he so attentive before marriage, and now he would rather hang out on the golf course or stay late at work?
 Our wives deeply need to be romanced, pursued, won over every week.
 That is one reason why the romance novels are a Billionaire dollar industry, because we husbands are not always putting our wives first.
 My wife Janice needs to know that she is more important than my work, my hobbies, my writing, my sports.
 She needs to be Number One under God in my life.

 I love to hold my beloved Janice’s hand when we are out on a date.
 Sitting there in Presentation House, watching Antony Holland perform St Mark’s Gospel, I often reached out to her and gently squeezed her hand when something was really moving.
 Many people don’t know that Mark’s Gospel is high drama, and when done by a gifted artist, can bring you to tears.
-Antony Holland, at age 91, is literally North America’s oldest leading actor.
+The late Antony Holland, at age 91, was literally North America’s oldest leading actor.
 If I have half as much energy when I am in my nineties, I will be deeply grateful.
 As Martin Millerchip of the North Shore News put it, Holland’s ‘hard to resist, perhaps like Jesus’.
 Holland directed plays throughout the Middle East for the WWII Allied forces, and founded Studio 58 at Langara College where my parents attended his plays for many years.
 (My late mother once told me that Studio 58 initially rehearsed its play in our St. Matthias Oakridge church basement.)

 I first became aware of Antony Holland from watching his phenomenal acting in ‘Tuesdays with Morrie’.
 No one dances quite like Holland in the final ‘Morrie’ scene.
 Antony Holland is the quintessential actor.
 He loves what he does.
 At age 91, he has just started.
 Love is what motivates him.
 Love of acting and love of people.
 In both St Mark’s Gospel and Tuesdays with Morrie, the love of God overflows through Holland.